-- PSEN low(1)
+- PSEN low.

-- · EA high,
+- EA high,

 - ALE high (or not connected).

+- After Hardware Condition the FCON register is initialized with the value 00h and the PC is initialized with F800h (FM1).

-The Hardware condition forces the bootloader to be executed, whatever BLJB value is.
-Then BLBJ will be checked.
+The Hardware condition makes the bootloader to be executed, whatever BLJB value is.

 If no hardware condition is detected, the FCON register is initialized with the value F0h.

-Then BLJB value will be checked.
+Check of the BLJB value.